SubSide/KOTH/README.md

 ## Current supported plugins
 #### Group plugins:
 \- Factions
+\- FactionsOne
 \- FactionsUUID
-\- FactionsOne
-\- LegacyFactions (Special thanks to @MarkehMe for adding that)
 \- GangsPlus
 \- Kingdoms
+\- LegacyFactions (Special thanks to @MarkehMe for adding that)
+\- McMMO (party system)

 Is the group plugin you use on your server not supported?
 Don't hesitate to ask me to add support for it :)

 #### Other supported plugins:
+\- BossBarAPI (For showing a bossbar containing the KoTH information)
+\- Featherboard (Both Placeholder support and scoreboard switching support)
+\- PlaceholderAPI (For placeholder support over a huge amount of plugins)
 \- PvPManager (for blocking people with Newbie protection)
 \- VanishNoPacket (for blocking people in vanish)
-\- BossBarAPI (For showing a bossbar containing the KoTH information)
-\- PlaceholderAPI (For placeholder support over a huge amount of plugins)
-\- Featherboard (Both Placeholder support and scoreboard switching support)

 Same rule applies, want support for a plugin?
 Don't hesitate to ask :)<br /><br />